ZhengmzLab/ScSmOP/README.md

 ### Conda installed user

-If you are familiar with linux operate system and conda, after activate conda, you can install ScSmOP using the one-click `conda_local_install_ScSmOP_dependencies.sh`
+If you are familiar with linux operate system and conda, after activate conda, you can install ScSmOP using the one-click `local_install_ScSmOP_dependencies_require_conda_exist.sh`

 ```
     (base) :~$ bash local_install_ScSmOP_dependencies_require_conda_exist.sh